 All Habitat Trinidad and Tobago Homeowners agree to pay an affordable mortgage, formalized by a signed, legal loan agreement.
 We also provide alternative shelter solutions for potential Homeowners depending on the need and the land tenure circumstances of the families – materials-only, repairs, renovations, technical services and other micro-finance products.
 Construction and materials funding is raised through corporate and individual donations, and in all cases, each family pays a small amount over the course of the 3- to 30-year mortgage period.

 IADB and Ministry of Housing & Urban Development, Government of the Republic of Trinidad & Tobago, 2015

-Habitat for Humanity® Trinidad and Tobago advocates for the most vulnerable members of our society, focussing on the impact of safe, decent, affordable shelter on building strength, stability and self-reliance in our communities.
+Habitat for Humanity® Trinidad and Tobago advocates for the most vulnerable members of our society, focusing on the impact of safe, decent, affordable shelter on building strength, stability and self-reliance in our communities.
 Our shelter programmes and complementary initiatives bring together volunteers, donors and technical expertise from around the world to:

 - Highlight the issues of housing access and the effects on vulnerable persons to the national audience.

 - Reflect on the cause of adequate and affordable shelter and share ideas on how we in Trinidad and Tobago can make this a topic of national action.

 - Help promote food security among Habitat Home Owners

 - Raise funds for a variety of housing solutions, including new homes, repairs and renovations or materials only projects.

 - Participate in construction and painting projects benefiting families throughout the country.